bouhormq/Naadi/packages/api/README.md

 ### Authentication

 - `signup(data: SignupRequest)`: Register a new user
-- `businessSignup(data: BusinessSignupRequest)`: Register a new partner
+- `businessSignup(data: PartnerSignupRequest)`: Register a new partner
 - `login(data: LoginRequest)`: Authenticate a user or partner

 ### Bookings